Refugee arrivals dip, but Ukraine's neighbours scramble to provide shelter | Law-Order

 Refugee arrivals dip, but Ukraine's neighbours scramble to provide shelter

+Elena Pugachova, 52, a psychologist from Ukraine's port city of Odessa, fought back tears after she stepped off a ferry that had carried her across the Danube river to Romania.
+"I can't speak without tears, I'm sorry, but I'm really sorry for my country and nobody could expect this...They're bombing Kharkiv, they're bombing Mykolayiv, it's only 120 km from Odessa and it's painful inside," she said.

-The mayor of Przemysl, a Polish city of 60,000 near the Medyka border crossing, said the number of people arriving fell to around 18,000 over the past day from 23,000 the day before and peaks of over 50,000.
-Wojciech Bakun said he needed support to prepare accommodation for 2,000-3,000 people in Przemysl.
+Mayor Wojciech Bakun of Przemysl, a Polish city of 60,000 near the Medyka border crossing, said the number of people arriving fell to around 18,000 over the past day from 23,000 the day before and peaks of over 50,000.
+He said he needed support to prepare accommodation for 2,000-3,000 people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)